Overview of the differences between smoking and grilling, including methods, temperatures, tools, and best foods for each BBQ cooking style

 What Is Smoking?

-Smoking is a low-and-slow cooking method that uses indirect heat and wood smoke to cook food over several hours.
-It’s ideal for tough cuts of meat that benefit from longer cook times to break down connective tissue and develop deep, smoky flavor.
+Smoking is a low-and-slow cooking method that uses indirect heat and wood smoke to cook food over long periods of time—often several hours.
+Smoking is designed to slowly break down tough connective tissue, render fat, and build deep, layered flavor that penetrates the meat.

 What Is Grilling?